brc-dd/iron-webcrypto/README.md

 Iron.seal(_crypto, obj, password, Iron.defaults);
 ```

 where `_crypto` is your Web Crypto implementation.
-Generally this will available
+Generally, this will
-in your context (for example, `globalThis.crypto` in browsers/edge runtimes,
+available in your context (for example, `globalThis.crypto` in browsers/edge
+runtimes and Node.js v19+, `require('crypto').webcrypto` in Node.js v15+).
-`globalThis.crypto.webcrypto` in newer Node.js versions).
-However, you may also
-need to polyfill this (for older Node.js versions).
-We recommend using
+However, you may also need to polyfill this for older Node.js versions.
+We
+recommend using
 [`@peculiar/webcrypto`](https://www.npmjs.com/package/@peculiar/webcrypto) for
 that.